List of fascist movements

-This page lists political regimes and movements that have been described as fascist.
+This page lists political regimes and movements that have been described as fascist during the middle of the 20th century.

+For movements in more recent periods, see neo-fascism.

-Whether a certain government is to be characterized as a fascist (radical authoritarian nationalist) government, an authoritarian government, a totalitarian government, a police state or some other type of government is often a matter of dispute.
+Whether a certain government is to be characterized as a fascist government, an authoritarian government, a totalitarian government, a police state or some other type of government is often a matter of dispute.
 The term "fascism" has been defined in various ways by different authors.
 Many of the regimes and movements which are described in this article can be considered fascist according to some definitions but they cannot be considered fascist according to other definitions.
 See definitions of fascism for more information about that subject.

 Axis powers (1922–1945)

 Italy (1922–1943)

 The first fascist country was Italy, ruled by Benito Mussolini (Il Duce).
 The Italian Fascists imposed totalitarian rule and crushed political and intellectual opposition, while promoting economic modernization, traditional social values and a rapprochement with the Roman Catholic Church.

 Italy was a leading member of the Axis powers in World War II, battling with initial success on several fronts.
 However, after the German-Italian defeats in Africa and the Soviet Union and the subsequent Allied landings in Sicily, King Victor Emmanuel III overthrew and arrested Mussolini, and the Fascist Party in areas (south of Rome) controlled by the Allied invaders was shut down.
 The new government signed an armistice with the Allies in September 1943.
 Mussolini was then rescued from prison by German paratroopers, and after his rescue, he was installed as the head of the "Italian Social Republic" in northern Italy, a state which continued to fight against the Allies alongside Germany.